runicjs/runic/README.md

 # Runic

-A lightweight and type-safe, vanilla JavaScript state management library.
+Runic is a vanilla JS state management library.
+It's primary goal is to be simple, lightweight, and fast, and have a minimal API surface area that is easy to understand and ergonomic to use.

 ## Features